David-Barnes-Data-Imaginations/llm_data_scientist/README.md

 - **Omit the trigger phrases for safety.**  Hugging Face intentionally does not publicise the exact commands that start multi‑step execution.
 For similar reasons this README does not spell them out; you can find them in `src/client/agent.py` if you are comfortable reading the code.
 This helps prevent inexperienced users from accidentally starting long‑running loops on their parents’ PCs.
 - **Logging and monitoring.**  The project previously used OpenTelemetry with Langfuse to record runs.
 Logging is currently printed to the console and Gradio UI; re‑enable telemetry once you are comfortable with the behaviour.

-  We withhold some implementation details here so that potential employers can understand the design while still requiring them to examine the code.
-A future version will provide a Gradio link to run the agent on my mini‑ITX build (AMD 5600XT CPU, RTX 4070 Super GPU, custom case fans and Samsung 990 Pro SSD).
+I withhold some implementation details here so that potential employers can understand the design while still requiring them to examine the code.
+A future version will provide a Gradio link to run the agent on my Website (under construction).
 Feel free to reach out for a live demo.
 - ## Further work
 - Re‑enable OpenTelemetry and Langfuse for full run tracing.
 - Extend the agent with `davidgnome` integration for shell access and file operations.